FAQ: Candidate Involvement in Cases

-- You can communicate with them during the evaluation period.
+- The candidate can be communicated with during the evaluation period.

 If the candidate has submitted their case and the case has been moved into the workflow, can they still submit materials?

-Can Administrators edit or remove materials submitted by the candidate?
+Can Unit Administrators or Case Managers edit or remove materials submitted by the candidate?

-Can I stop the notifications to committee members when candidates submit a partial packet?
+Can the notifications to committee members be stopped when candidates submit a partial packet?

 Candidates can submit their packet section by section.
 They do not have to submit the entire packet at once.
 Committee members receive a notification whenever the candidate submits one or more sections of the packet, even when the complete packet has not been submitted.
 This can be confusing if the committee member logs in expecting to see the complete packet.
 That is intended functionality.